slorek/network_rail/README.md

 You can set the threshold at which a train is considered 'late' in the gem configuration.

+## Threading

+The client runs on a separate thread, so once you've subscribed to all your feeds you need to ensure execution of your script doesn't end immediately.
+This can be most easily accomplished with something like this:

+    while true
+      # Continue forever
+    end

+Add your own control logic if you need to do anything more complicated.

 ## Contributing

 1. Fork it